From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Introduction

 \item We introduce a blockwise composition framework that interpolates between singleton reuse and the exact clutter solution, and we prove both monotonicity under block merging and a common-avoidance exactness criterion. \end{enumerate}

-Finally, we illustrate the framework on a Dubins car example.
+Finally, we illustrate the framework on a delivery robots example.
 A single obstacle avoid value is learned once on a template region of interest, then translated across a repeated clutter field and used online as a safety filter around a nominal controller.